401-advanced-javascript-tia/notes/README.md

 ## Author: Tia Low

-## Version: 1.01.4
+## Version: 1.01.5

 ## Links, Resources, Collaborations
 - (link to the submission PR)
 - ci/cd (GitHub Actions)
-- ( link to back-end server url (when applicable))
-- ( link to front-end application (when applicable))
 - worked with several classmates including Alex, Beasley, Amber, Jen, Matt, Blake
+- special shoutout to Beasley for help with understanding the Lab 3 list and delete functions

 ## Setup
-.env requirements (where applicable) i.e.

-PORT - Port Number
-MONGODB_URI - URL to the running mongo instance/db
+MONGOOSE_URI = mongodb://localhost:27017/notes

-**How to initialize/run your application (where applicable)** e.g. npm start
+**How to initialize/run your application (where applicable)** npm install node . index.js
+- add note by using node . --add 'this is the note'

 **How to use your library (where applicable)**